Who am I?

 In 2010, I received my Abitur (kind of the German equivalent to the A-levels) and started studying Applied Computer Science at the university of Duisburg.
 As of spring 2013, I am still studying at that university.

-My personal interests can be best described with three words: Linux, Ruby and Open source.
+My personal interests can be best described with three words: Linux, programming and Open source.

 What is my history?